Telling Friends About Having Plastic Surgery: Yes or No? It’s entirely a personal decision.

 Even if you’re the same age, same body type and having the same procedure – even if you’re identical twins – your surgery experience and surgery result will be UNIQUE to you.

 - Your experience can vary significantly from anything you’ve read or seen; including results, comfort/discomfort and recovery times.

 - Despite broad social media sharing, you need to understand ALL invasive procedures carry risks and results can vary tremendously – including recovery experiences.

-Still, consumers say that these shared-online experiences helps them make decisions about their surgery procedures.
+Still, consumers say that these shared-online experiences help them make decisions about their surgical procedures.